IMClick-Project/IQ/Cubic Equations of State Simulator/Code Documentation/Volume 3 - PVT Surface given Isotherm Temperatures.md

-# PVT Diagram given Isotherm Temperatures
+# PVT Surface given Isotherm Temperatures

 This is the third option in the volume menu.
-Its interface is programmed in "Volume3.mlapp" and it uses the function called "PVT_Diagram_given_Isotherm_Temperatures.m" for thermodynamic calculations.
+Its interface is programmed in "Volume3.mlapp" and it uses the function called "PVT_Surface_given_Isotherm_Temperatures.m" for thermodynamic calculations.

 ## 1. MATLAB App